sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 10. Make sure the information displayed on this page is correct and click **Submit.**

-11. In the **Submit for approval** pop-up window, review the terms and conditions, select all **checkboxes** and click **Submit.**
+11. In the **Submit for approval** pop-up window, select all **checkboxes** to agree to the terms and conditions, and click **Submit.**

 ## Obtain approval

-When a requestor submits a request to create a system, the designated agency office(Deputy Director and above) receives an email to process this request.
+When a requestor submits a request to create a system, the designated agency officer(Deputy Director or above) receives an email to process this request.

-To approve or reject a system creation request:
+To approve or reject a system creation request, the approver needs to:

 1. Review the attachments in the email notification.